octo-technology/OpenTezos/docs/ligo/examples.md

 ## Option

 The example below comes from [Tezos Academy](https://tezosacademy.io/pascal/chapter-option) and deals with the modification of the weapon power of a spaceship to illustrate the use of option types.

-In the code below, we can notice that the _weapons_ variable are defined as a mapping between the name of each weapon and its corresponding input of power.
-Here, we want to increase the power of the Main Laser but mapping the returns optional results as they might not be found in the mapping.
-So we define the constant `main_laser_power` as an optional `int` by selecting "Main Laser" from the weapons mapping.
+In the code below, we can see that the _weapons_ variable are defined as a mapping between the name of each weapon and its corresponding input of power.
+Here, we want to increase the power of the _Main Laser_ but the mapping returns an _optional_ result as it might not be found in the mapping.
+We define the constant `main_laser_power` as an optional `int` by selecting _Main Laser_ from the weapons mapping.

-Then we write a pattern matching the `main_laser_power`.
+We write a pattern matching the `main_laser_power`:
-- If it exists, it increases the power of the "Main Laser" by 1 (use i as a temporary matching variable).
+- If it exists, it increases the power of the _Main Laser_ by 1 (use `i` as a temporary matching variable).
-- If it does not exist in the mapping, it will fail with "Weapon not found".
+- If it does not exist in the mapping, it will fail with `Weapon not found`.

 ```js
 type weapon_power is map (string, int)